Getting an Interview

 No one seemed on the same page.
 Went, OK.
 Said they would contact me in a few days.
 2 weeks went by, called me again for another meeting, to make an offer.
 I passed...

 - I see you have a B.S. in Business.
 Over the last few years, have you taken any environmental study courses?
 1 Answer

-I applied online and the process took 2 weeks – interviewed at Waste Management in February 2008.
+I applied online.
+The process took 2 weeks – interviewed at Waste Management (Allentown, PA) in February 2008.

 - tell me about a difficult situation 1 Answer

 The process took 3 weeks – interviewed at Waste Management in May 2010.